abnormalplot24/EECS486FinalProject/README.md

 This experiment used a KNN model with K = 1 and Euclidean distance as the method to calculate distance.

 To run the script:
+1. Navigate to the KNN Experiment 1 folder
 ```python3 model.py```
 <br>
 ### LR_glove_experiment